 Prerequisites

-- A Botster account (sign up here)
+Before you begin:- A Botster account (sign up here)

 - Access to your chatbot’s API endpoint or integration credentials